The Multiply by Six Million Project

 Survivor Research Archive

-The Survivor Research Archive is the full collection of portraits taken by Evvy Eisen paired with texts written by survivors specifically for this project.
-It includes the complete collection of portraits and survivors' texts organized by categories of each person's wartime experiences.
+The Survivor Research Archive is the full collection of portraits taken by Evvy Eisen paired with texts written by survivors specifically for this project, organized by categories of each person's wartime experiences.

 Because many survivors were subjected to multiple traumas it is only by reading their full narratives that the impact of the loss they and their families experienced can be understood.